 Start with your feet shoulder-width apart.
 Push your hips back while loading the weight in your heels and swing your arms back to help prime for forward momentum.
 Drive your hips forward as your feet leave the ground and jump as far forward as you can.
 Land with a soft bend in your knees and absorb the weight in your heels.

-The lunge may not get as much love as the squat, but it is an effective way to target the legs and glutes.
+The lunge may get less love than the squat, but it is an effective way to target the legs and glutes.
 This unilateral exercise can improve your balance and stability and requires core activation.
-With plenty of different lunge variations—walking, static, forward, reverse, lateral, curtsy, jumping — you can recruit different muscles, improve function, and add more variety to your workout.
+With plenty of different lunge variations —walking, forward, reverse, lateral, curtsy, and jumping — you can recruit other muscles, improve function, and add more variety to your workout.

 Benefits of the Lunge

 - Helps develop balance and coordination, which translates into everyday activities.

 - Provides some great glute activation and stimulation.